Academic Profile : Faculty

 External Links

 He works mainly on the comparative politics of Southeast Asia, especially Thailand, on which he has published widely.
-Duncan hails from the North of England, and has lived and worked in six other countries.
-All his degrees are from the University of London: after a BA in English (from Royal Holloway), he did his graduate work in Southeast Asian studies and politics at SOAS.
+Duncan has lived and worked in six countries other than his native Britain.
+He has three degrees from the University of London: after a BA in English (First Class Honours, Royal Holloway), he gained an MA in Southeast Asian studies and a PhD in Politics, both at SOAS.

-His books include the award-winning Tearing Apart the Land: Islam and Legitimacy in Southern Thailand (Cornell 2008), as well as Fighting for Virtue: Politics and Justice in Thailand (Cornell 2019) and Future Forward: The Rise and Fall of a Thai Political Party (co-authored, NIAS Press 2020).
-Duncan has also written on politics and the media in Asia more broadly, as well as a standard introductory textbook on Japan.
+His dozen books include the best-selling The Thaksinization of Thailand (co-authored, NIAS Press 2005), and the award-winning Tearing Apart the Land: Islam and Legitimacy in Southern Thailand (Cornell 2008); and more recently Fighting for Virtue: Politics and Justice in Thailand (Cornell 2019) and Future Forward: The Rise and Fall of a Thai Political Party (co-authored, NIAS Press 2020).
+Duncan has also written on politics and the media in Asia more broadly, as well as a standard introductory textbook, Contemporary Japan (3rd edition 2013).

 Comparative politics of Southeast Asia, especially Thailand; politics and the media; insurgencies and low-intensity conflicts; political protests; justice and politics; electoral politics